 I cannot speak about the performance of Dixon Doll’s DCM venture fund thanks to the lack of marketplace transparency that prevents most of its participants (and entrepreneurs) in the industry from actually deciphering and assessing the merit of each individual investor or general partner.
 But the message Dixon Doll sent me about IBF’s upcoming Venture Capital Conference (that I have attended in the past) is deserving of his new title of the most delusional man in the Venture Capital business.

-Now Dixon may be a prime performer in Venture Capital and I won’t (and can’t) judge him on that, but in the e-mail pictured above he does his best to sell another pipe dream to clueless limited partners who in the slipstream of Facebook’s upcoming IPO see a renewal of technology promises that without tangible socioeconomic value will erode the trust from and by the public even further.
+Now Dixon may be a prime performer in Venture Capital and I won’t (and can’t) judge him on that, but in the e-mail pictured above he does his best to sell another pipe dream to clueless limited partners who in the slipstream of Facebook’s upcoming IPO see a renewal of technology promises that without tangible social economic value will erode the trust from and by the public even further.

 The problem with Venture Capital is that its performance is actually mediocre (from -4.6% to 2.6% in nebulous trailing 10-year IRRs, its “growth” we attribute to sector attrition), performs below the consumer adoption rate of technology during the same period, has its excuses proven wrong by corporate innovation, and yields -30% post-IPO performance the public better not be betting their pensions on.
 And with about 20 VC firms (according to a renowned asset manager) out of 790 original VCs producing any (not even Venture style) consistent return to limited partners, Dixon’s boasting of the role of Venture Capital as a viable asset class in the pursuit of selecting groundbreaking innovation is a gross mischaracterization.

 As I explain in The State of Venture Capital, the financial system of Venture Capital is actually economically incompatible with the needs of innovation.
 And the only thing that keeps Venture Capital ticking (albeit in attrition) are the handful of entrepreneurs that succeed despite the debilitating role of (overwhelmingly subprime) VC, not because of it.
-Historically, not even the majority of companies that reached any socioeconomic value have been funded by venture capital as the first money-in.
+Historically, not even the majority of companies that reached any social economic value have been funded by venture capital as the first money-in.
 Neither did Facebook.
 So, if venture capital wants to claim the creation of successful companies it should do more than play the role of hangers-on to the real risk taken by those who align seed money to the creation of social economic upside.

 Let’s dissect Dixon’s delusion piece-by-piece: